What kind of personal information does the School collect and how does the School collect it?

-Volunteers: The School also obtains personal information about volunteers who assist the School in its functions or conduct associated activities, such as [Parents’ and Friends Association, Old Girls’ Association etc.], to enable the School and the volunteers to work together.
+Volunteers: The School also obtains personal information about volunteers who assist the School in its functions or conduct associated activities, such as The Parents’ and Friends’ Association, Old Girls’ Association etc to enable the School and the volunteers to work together.

-Marketing and fundraising: The School treats marketing and seeking donations for future growth and development of the School as an important part of ensuring that the school continues to be a quality learning environment in which both pupils and staff thrive.
-Personal information held by the School may be disclosed to an organisation that assists in the School's fundraising, for example, the School's foundation, alumni organisations, etc.
+Marketing and fundraising: The School treats marketing and seeking donations for the future growth and development of the School as an important part of ensuring that the School continues to provide a quality learning environment in which both students and staff thrive.
+Personal information held by the School may be disclosed to organisations that assist in the School's fundraising, for example, the School's Foundation, Old Girl’s Association etc.

 Parents, staff, contractors and other members of the wider School community may from time to time receive fundraising information.
 School publications, like newsletters and magazines, which include personal information, may be used for marketing purposes.

-people providing services to the School, including specialist visiting teachers and sports coaches;
+- people providing services to the School, including specialist visiting teachers, counsellors and sports coaches;

 How does the School treat sensitive information?